 But it was, more or less, that last headline that I came across a few weeks ago.
 Apparently, Aykroyd is on an alcohol binge, pushing new products from a line of spirits he’s involved with called the “Dan Aykroyd Discovery” series.
 Besides the usual wine suspects, it also includes a premium vodka in a crystal skull decanter, a nod to such artifacts as the Mitchell-Hedges skull and Aykroyd’s interest in the paranormal in general.
 And for some reason, my small-but-still-second-largest-in-the-state city ended up on the tour.

 Dan Aykroyd is one of those actors whose face appeared often enough on movie and television screens during my softly skulled formative years that I developed Pavlovian responses of nostalgia and comfort for him strong enough to rival what I felt for my grandparents, Pitfall Harry, and Optimus Prime combined.
-Even if all of that wasn’t true, though, Aykroyd’s still a Ghostbuster, and that single fact of his existence makes him worth me ordering a few hours of my life around.
+Even if all of that wasn’t true, though, Aykroyd’s still a Ghostbuster, and that single fact of his existence makes him worth me re-ordering a few hours of my life around.

 Naturally, jumping at any opportunity to stave off the dark abyss of adult existence, I got out of work early to see Mr. Aykroyd with the excuse that I had a doctor appointment (with Dr. Detroit, of course).

 That said, I’m really not an autograph guy.
 I tried it a couple of times in my younger days when I thought that was what you were supposed to do when somebody whose face you recognized but whose personality you didn’t came to town.
-My favorite grabs from that short time period of my life is Dirk Benedict of A-Team and Battlestar Galactica fame (Face and Starbuck, respectively) and Conrad Brooks from Ed Wood’s infamous troupe.
+My favorite grabs from that short time period of my life are Dirk Benedict of A-Team and Battlestar Galactica fame (Face and Starbuck, respectively) and Conrad Brooks from Ed Wood’s infamous troupe.
 But to this day I still feel a little slimy for going after those autographs and hide them in a box at the bottom of my closet along with a more or less unearned varsity letter and an unfortunately published poem.

 But I thought I’d try again this time for a couple of reasons.
 One, I’m much more into pictures these days and have never gotten one of me with a celebrity.
 Two, I write for a website that is unforgiving in its demands for content and to which I need to sacrifice whenever I can.
 Third, the guy was a Ghostbuster.
-I honestly only really needed Reason Number Three, of course.
+I only really needed Reason Number Three, of course.

 However, chasing after an autograph, a photo, and a brief, unsatisfying celebrity encounter meant only one thing for me...absolute spiritual crisis.
 For not only was I participating in a celebrity culture that I despise six out of seven days of the week, I would literally be standing in line for hours having it shoved in my face and stewing in it for the duration.
-I mean, seriously, can there be a less cool way to meet a celebrity than standing in line for a pre-planned press junket?
+I mean, can there be a less cool way to meet a celebrity than standing in line for a pre-planned press junket?
 Get back to me on that.

 Still, we grabbed a couple of bottles of his signature wines for his signature (well, one to autograph and one to drink later) and jumped into an already too-long line that anaconda’d up and down the aisles of my local liquor store.
 We chose his cabernet because we thought his signature would show up better on the dark glass and because I’m not a big fan of white wine.
 Also, he’s apparently not selling his vodka in New Hampshire yet, otherwise that would have been the winner.
 I’m always in the market for another skull to display on my bookshelves.